kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/01-42-expose-workloads-multiple-namespaces.md

 # Expose Workloads in Multiple Namespaces With a Single APIRule Definition

-This tutorial shows how to expose Service endpoints in multiple Namespaces using APIGateway Controller.
+This tutorial shows how to expose Service endpoints in multiple namespaces using APIGateway Controller.

 >**CAUTION:** Exposing a workload to the outside world causes a potential security vulnerability, so tread carefully.
 In a production environment, secure the workload you expose with [OAuth2](../01-50-expose-and-secure-a-workload/01-50-expose-and-secure-workload-oauth2.md) or [JWT](../01-50-expose-and-secure-a-workload/01-52-expose-and-secure-workload-jwt.md).

 ##  Prerequisites

-1. Create three Namespaces.
-Deploy two instances of the HTTPBin Service, each in a separate Namespace.
+1. Create three namespaces.
+Deploy two instances of the HTTPBin Service, each in a separate namespace.
 To learn how to do it, follow the [Create a workload](../01-00-create-workload.md) tutorial.
-Reserve the third Namespace for creating an APIRule.
+Reserve the third namespace for creating an APIRule.

-    >**NOTE:** Remember to [enable the Istio sidecar proxy injection](https://kyma-project.io/#/istio/user/02-operation-guides/operations/02-20-enable-sidecar-injection) in each Namespace.
+    >**NOTE:** Remember to [enable the Istio sidecar proxy injection](https://kyma-project.io/#/istio/user/02-operation-guides/operations/02-20-enable-sidecar-injection) in each namespace.

-1. Export the Namespaces' and Services' names as environment variables:
+1. Export the namespaces' and Services' names as environment variables:

     ```bash
     export FIRST_SERVICE={SERVICE_NAME}